asanjana-sh/FlowSink/README.md

 - Files are stored as `.xlsx` in separate folders for the three T-cell panels (`Co-inhibition`, `Co-stimulation`, `Cytokine`) and for three time points (`TP1`, `TP2`, `TP3`).

 ### 3. Metadata
-- `metadata.xlsx` contains the mapping of original and renamed files, and patient clinical outcomes (OS, PFS, response).
+- `metadata.xlsx` contains the mapping of original and renamed files, and patient clinical outcomes (Overall Survival and Progression-Free Survival).
 - OS and PFS values are provided in months.

+The data folders has their own detailed README files.

 ---

 ## Code Organization

 ### 1. Preprocessing
-- Preprocessing pipeline for original `.fcs` files:
+- Preprocessing pipeline for original the `.fcs` files:
   1. Rename raw `.fcs` files and organize by time point. (`RenameFCSFiles.R`)
-  2. Margin event removal, compensation, transformation, scaling, QC. (`PeacoQC.R`, `MPM…Panel.R`)
+  2. Margin event removal, compensation, transformation, scaling, QC. (`PeacoQC.R`, `MPM...Panel.R`)
   3. Lymphocyte gating and merging of gated `.fcs` files. (`MPMGate1Merge.R`)
   4. Two-step normalization (cell type markers, then cell state markers). (`MPMTcellNormalize.R`, `MPMTcellNormalize_2.R`)
-  5. Cell type assignment (semi-automated). (`MPM…CellAssign.R`)
+  5. Cell type assignment (semi-automated). (`MPM...CellAssign.R`)

 *Note:* The preprocessed `.xlsx` files provided can be used directly; re-running preprocessing is generally unnecessary.